 From 4 South East Asian countries people in Taiwan — Indonesian, Thai, Filipino, and Vietnamese, I find Vietnamese to have the best command in Chinese.
 Some Vietnamese words also sound like those in Chinese or Taiwanese.
 Many Taiwanese men married Vietnamese women, making Vietnamese a language worth learning in Taiwan and very useful because you can easily find Vietnamese anywhere, such as in Vietnamese restaurants.

-BurmeseMyanmar, a country bordered by Bangladesh, India, China, Laos and Thailand, has recently opened itself to outside world after recovering from decades of military dictatorship.
+BurmeseMyanmar, a country bordered by Bangladesh, India, China, Laos, and Thailand, has recently opened itself to the outside world after recovering from decades of military dictatorship.
 Myanmar has just got its first KFC recently!

 There is a Burmese area located in the capital city of Taiwan, Taipei city, where you can find many Burmese restaurants, shops, and Burmese people who you can practice Burmese with.
 Almost all of the written materials, such as menus and announcements, are written in both Chinese and Burmese.